Skip to content

 filterEndpoints

-You can pass string or array of strings or regular expression which will be comparing with Endpoint.operationId.
+You can pass string or array of strings or regular expression which will be compared with Endpoint.operationId.

-Also you can pass function to manual filter endpoints.
+You can also pass a function to manually filter endpoints.

 Example: